...

 Key Takeaways

 • Weigh the pros and cons of aluminum and vinyl: Aluminum resists rust and is easy to install, while vinyl offers superior privacy and requires less maintenance.
+For more information, check out our local fence installation.
 Choose the material that best suits your needs and property.

 • Consider long-term costs: While vinyl might have a lower upfront cost, aluminum often requires less expensive repairs.
 Factor in maintenance and potential repairs when making your decision.